Aloe Fresh

 he Fresh Aloe leaf will keep it's beneficial qualities for about 3 weeks stored in a cool and dry environment.

-Only refrigerate leaf in hot, humid months.
+Only refrigerate leaf in very hot, humid months.

 If you wish to extend the life of the juice naturally, add 0.5% Ascorbic Acid powder.